-This 3-storey underground has dozens of rooms.
+This 3-storey underground city has dozens of rooms.
 The necropolis inside the church of the city contains 37 burial rooms.
-Unfortunetely the church is appalingly damaged on account of of the fact that it had been used as a shelter in the latter centuries.
+Unfortunately the church is appallingly damaged on account of the fact that it had been used as a shelter in the latter centuries.

 The underground city complex contains 3 water wells, storage rooms a toilet, cellar, residential units.
 Around 250 AD, During the times in which Christianity was banned, the early Christians sought refuge here in this city and practiced their religion.

 Who was St. Mercurius?

 St. Mercurius, whose real name was Philopater, was a high ranked military official in the Roman Army.
 He had served under the Emperor Decius, and soon after due to his extraordinary skills, he was appointed a general in the army.
 As the historical account suggests, when Emperor Decius won a war against the Berber people, he wanted to show his gratitude to the Pagan gods by offering them fumigants, St. Mercurius opposed the emperor by saying: “I will pray to no one but my Lord and Savior Jesus Christ”.

 Due to his disobeyance, the emperor got St. Mercurius expelled from the army.
 Since he was a very respected general in the army, instead of killing him, he banished St. Mercurius to Cappadocia.
 Subsequently, to take revenge, the Emperor Decius sent his man to the area where the underground city is located today, and got St. Mercurius executed by decapitaion.